-The new book we’re carrying, Holy in a Hurry (Daily Meditations on the Prophecies and Wisdom of Saint Jacinta Marto of Fatima), certainly shows the extraordinary wisdom and holiness of this mere child, who died in 1920 at age nine.
+It’s also the message of a new book we’re carrying, Holy in a Hurry: Daily Meditations on the Prophecies and Wisdom of Saint Jacinta Marto of Fatima, that shows the extraordinary wisdom and holiness of this mere child, who died in 1920 at age nine.

 Talk about words of wisdom.

-“Be very patient,” she said before her death.
+“Be very patient,” was one piece of advice little Jacinta gave before her death.
 “For patience brings us to Heaven.
 Mortifications and sacrifices please Our Lord and sacrifices please Our Lord a great deal.”

 Jacinta’s favorite prayer was a simple one: “Sweet Heart of Mary be my salvation.”